 - Behind this, they provide a clear vision and a sense of belonging which encourages individuals to buy into the long-term objectives of the organisation, and drives them to achieve their own goals.

-Therefore, these individuals act as powerful role models, and their followers copy or imitate them as they wish to become a leader based around the example set.
+Therefore, these individuals act as powerful role models, and their followers copy or imitate them as they wish to become a leader based on the example set.